What do we mean when we talk about work?

 Good at nothing

 I’m good at nothing – good at doing nothing that is.
 I’m good at other things too, but being good at nothing sometimes feels like a superpower.
-I am a spectator at the unfolding of my thought; I watch it; I...
+I witness the unfolding of my own thought: I watch it, I...

 Taking pictures with words